Winchester Today's Kevin Gover discovers plenty of Hot Love at the Mayflower for 20th Century Boy - 6 May, 2014 (***** Five Stars)

 Add a skillfully balanced orchestra and energetic musical director in Ben van Tienen and this street-tough show is complete.

-If he was here to see it, creator, producer, director and choreographer Jerome Robbins from the original Broadway show would be highly satisfied that his dream show lives on and is arelevant today as it was all those years ago.
+If he was here to see it, creator, producer, director and choreographer Jerome Robbins from the original Broadway show would be highly satisfied that his dream show lives on and is as relevant today as it was all those years ago.

 West Side Story runs at the Mayflower until 3rd May when it moves to Nottingham before taking in nine more venues and final curtain in September.www.mayflower.org.uk